NinoNutsa/ada-project-datacuisiniers/index.md

 Cumulative earnings in the film industry exhibit a power law distribution, with a small fraction of actors participating in films that generate massive profits.

 We associate this amount to characteristics that are fixed over an actor's career: their gender and the number of movies, languages, countries, or movie genre they played in.
-The persona variable, added in a previous part of this project, adds information on the number of role types the actor played.
+The persona variable described previously adds information on the number of role types the actor played.
 It is a good proxy for how diversified one’s acting performances is.
 Performing a regression, we find that all variables are statistically significant at the 5% level, meaning that the above-mentioned variables contribute to explain a part of the variations in cumulated revenues.

 Diversification appears to yield positive outcomes, as engaging in diverse languages, genres, and personas correlates with increased revenues.
 Gender also has a significant impact on revenues, with male actors experiencing a 0.91 higher revenues relative to the median compared to actresses.
-Quite conter-intuitively, playing in one more movie in a career is associated with lower revenues.
+Quite counter-intuitively, playing in one more movie in a career is associated with lower revenues.
 This might be explained by the fact that big actors play only in selected movies whether those with smaller roles have to play in many small movies to sustain themselves.
 The many movies they play in is still not enough to gain as much money as big movie stars.
 Additionally, revenues experience a decline when actors engage in projects across more countries, as the coefficient on the number of unique countries one’s movies where from is negative.
 It suggests potential benefits from concentrating efforts within a single movie industry.

 To compare revenues, we do not consider different living standards across countries though we use revenues in USD consistently.
 However, we want to normalize the revenues per year to account for economic boosts and booms that might explain some yearly variations in revenues.
 We thus compare the revenues of a movie with respect to the revenues of the median profitable movie that year.